ZhuangLab/storm-analysis/3d_daostorm/README.txt

 is applied to _mlist.bin file.

-A sample run (execute this command in the 3d_daostorm/sample_data directory) python ../mufit_analysis.py comp.dax comp_mlist.bin 3d_zfit.xml
+A sample run: (execute this command in the 3d_daostorm/sample_data directory) Analyze the .dax format sample data: python ../mufit_analysis.py comp.dax comp_mlist.bin 3d_zfit.xml

+Or analyze the .tif format sample data: python ../mufit_analysis.py comp.tif comp_mlist.bin 3d_zfit.xml)

 If the program executes correctly you should see the following output:
 > Peak finding